firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Stock firmware keeps 85‑250 hardware near 150 A battery / 200 A phase continuous, with seasoned tuners only flashing no-limit binaries once motors and cooling can stomach 400 A phase spikes.[^9]
 - Real-world logs show dual Lite builds requesting 160/140 A phase yet barely topping 100 A peaks, underscoring the need to capture data from both controllers before chasing higher numbers.[^10]
 - Solo commuters copying the shared 300 A hardware-limit BIN still hold tunes near 80 A battery / 130 A phase until they validate heatsinking and airflow; the file only removes software clamps—it does not grant extra headroom.[^40]
+- Firmware bundles ship in 100 A and 300 A flavours; Smart Repair urges riders to stay on the 100 A pack for warranty support because the higher bin both voids coverage and still bottlenecks battery input near 60 A even when phase currents spike around 147 A.[^firmware-bins]
 - Even the new 85/240 single pushes 80 H hubs toward 95 km/h on 22 S, so the smaller shell still demands proper cooling and current discipline before chasing dual-motor-class speeds.[^u85240_speed]
 - Heavy riders continue blowing 12‑FET stages even with modest throttle inputs; treat 20 S commuter builds as derated compared with lightweight race scooters and reserve “fat VESC” footprints when riders plus cargo exceed ~120 kg.[^18]
 - Start with conservative dual-drive baselines: 17 S builds have settled near 2×120 A phase / 2×90 A battery / 2×180 A absolute, while 16 S commuters ride closer to 2×100 A phase / 2×60 A battery until thermal logs show headroom.[^30]